-Drammen might be an excellent and easily accessible choice for everyone who wants to experience what a relatively “large” Norwegian town has to offer, only 30 minutes drive from Oslo.
+Drammen might be an excellent and easily accessible choice for everyone who wants to experience what a relatively large Norwegian town has to offer, only 30 minutes drive from Oslo.

-In the last few decades a lot has been done to visually improve the city center.
+In the last few decades a lot has been done to visually improve the city.
 The new Ypsilon bridge which is for pedestrians and cyclists only has opened, the traffic was redirected, a new city beach was constructed, and the river was cleaned.